aurae-runtime/aurae/SECURITY.md

 # Security Policy

 ```
-⚠️ At this time, Aurae is in early development, and we do not recommend running Aurae in any production environment.
+⚠️ At this time, Aurae is in early development, and we do not recommend running it in any production environment.
 ```

 ## Reporting a Vulnerability